 Job Scheduling as a Pioneer in Automation

 Traditionally, job scheduling tools have always been system-bound: in the past, they were used to automatically process business-critical processes in the background in only one system.
-A good example here is the payroll of a company: at a certain point in the month the salaries of the employees are settled and paid.
-According to this, the ‘payroll’ job is triggered on a certain, fixed date.
+According to this, the ‘payroll’ job for instance is triggered on a certain, fixed date.
 The schedulers were traditionally linked to the respective operating / ERP software in order to be able to process the corresponding jobs automatically at scheduled times.
 In SAP, for example, uses SAP Job Management (SM36) and in Microsoft the Task Scheduler.
 The basis of these Job Schedulers are calendars and clock times.
 However, the limited options available led to the following problems:

 - Dependencies cannot be modelled properly

-- Processes may not stop when errors occur
+- Processes without cross-system job scheduling may not stop in case of errors

 - Overtakers are possible depending on the amount of data and errors